Viperinius/ILIAS-Sync2Folder/README.md

 + change the local course folder names to your liking
 + save files either with the same folder structure as in ILIAS (i.e. creating course folders in a root directory) or let the tool create the course folders in subfolders for each semester (editable name template)
 + define, where the downloaded files should be stored
-+ progress shown (for each course and in general)
++ progress shown (for each course and in general) and a "new files count"
 + export your settings and import them on another device
 + change the server address to get access to your university's version of ILIAS (Default: FH Bielefeld)
 + optional update notification / receive optional notifications when sync is done
++ open files directly from within the programme
-- UI currently only in German (new UI version only in English)
+- UI currently only in English (old UI version with < v2 only in German)

 #### Note
 As I'm currently not able to test Sync2Folder with other universities than FH Bielefeld, it is not sure whether or not features like the structured folders will work as they heavily depend on the course naming.